Why Bitter Gourd Leaves Turning Yellow?

 • Begin by sowing around two seeds in each hole.
 The seeds will begin to germinate in about 8 to 10 days.

-• If the plants are trained on a trellis or fence, then the spacing between them should be around 9 to 10 feet.
+• If the plants are trained on a trellis or fence, the spacing between them should be around 9 to 10 feet.

 Now that you have planted and germination has begun, you must take care of the pants even during the middle period, as this will avoid the problem of bitter gourd leaves turning yellow and bitter gourd turning yellow.